-GLWA: Routine cleaning caused Downriver water concerns; no health risks
+GLWA: Cleaning caused Downriver water concerns

 A routine cleaning procedure at a treatment plant stirred up particulates in Downriver tap water, leading to a temporary but harmless sulfur odor and taste, according to the Great Lakes Water Authority.